-A high sulfur diet would include high levels of animal protein and fat (such as red meat, cheese, & eggs) and inherently low amounts of fibre.
+A high sulfur diet would include high levels of animal protein and fat.
+(Such as red meat, cheese, & eggs).
+As well as inherently low amounts of fibre.
 Generally, studies that look to reduce sulfur intake for UC suggest shifting from the traditional Western diet to a more plant-based diet³.
 Patients that modify their diets to fit a more plant-based or vegetarian diet tend to better achieve remission and alleviate symptoms³.
-Keep in mind, these studies were based on small sample sizes and case reports, and more research still needs to be done.
+Keep in mind, these studies were based on small sample sizes and case reports.
+More research still needs to be done.

-Additionally, plant-based diets are diverse and varied and simply being “plant-based” doesn’t always mean a person’s diet consists of high quality foods!
-Working with a dietitian when implementing any diet for UC is highly recommended, especially when considering a new diet pattern like going more plant-based.
+Additionally, plant-based diets are diverse and varied.
+Simply being “plant-based” doesn’t always mean a person’s diet consists of high quality foods!
+Working with a registered dietitian when implementing any diet for UC is highly recommended.
+Especially when considering a new diet pattern – like going more plant-based.

-Components of the Western diet, such as meat, fat, processed foods, alcohol, preservatives and emulsifiers have shown to have detrimental effects on the gut microbiome and have been indicated in the pathogenesis of IBD⁴ ⁵.
+Components of the Western diet, such as meat, fat, processed foods, alcohol, preservatives and emulsifiers have shown to have detrimental effects on the gut microbiome.
+They have also been indicated in the pathogenesis of IBD⁴ ⁵.
 A recent Dutch study that followed 724 IBD patients for 2 years found a dietary pattern similar to the Western diet (higher in red meats and processed foods) was associated with higher flare occurrence⁶.